kbdering/GatlingMessaging/README.md

 ### Fire and Forget
 For maximum throughput where you don't need delivery guarantees or response tracking, use "Fire and Forget".

-**Note:** In this mode, requests are **NOT** persisted to the Request Store (Redis/Postgres).
+**Note:** In this mode, requests are **NOT** persisted to the Request Store.
 This means you cannot track response times or verify replies for these messages.

 ```java
 .exec(